bowencool/blog/src/content/blog/how-do-I-build-my-blog.md

 ### Paid content/courses

 That must have my own account system.
 And also consider making a separate website.
 So I won't realize it for now.

+## Traffic Analysis

+- Google Analytics is too heavy (script 200kb+), and cannot collect data in China (tested by myself).
+- Vercel's free plan: 2.5k events/month, retains one month of data, no pressure on Chinese collection.
+- Umami's free plan: 10k events/month, retains one year of data, no pressure on Chinese collection. **Can be self-hosted**.
+- BeamAnalytics' free plan: 100k events/month, unclear data retention time, the situation of Chinese collection remains to be observed (China Telecom can collect it, China Mobile cannot).
+- Others have not found any outstanding points for the time being.

+Finally I chose umami’s free plan.

 ## Synchronize across all platforms?